 When introducing your animal to your new home, a rule of thumb is to take things slowly.
 Getting used to a new environment is stressful and can take a while.
 Here are some ways you can help:

 - Start off introducing them to one room at a time.
 The more they get familiar with each room, the easier it is to relax at home.

 - Give them a place to use as a ‘home base.’
 For your pet, having an area they’re comfortable with will help them get comfortable.

 - Give them the right amount of attention for the first few months after you’ve moved.
 They’ll be a lot more comfortable and feel much safer knowing you’re around.

 Pets are fantastic to have, but traveling with them is stressful.
 Having prepared them for the big day will put them and you at ease, so take as long as you need ahead of time to get them ready.
 Additionally, you can turn to Denver Professional Movers and contact us to learn more about what we can do for you.
-We offer a variety of moving services, which includes packing, designed to make your life easier.
+We offer a variety of moving services, which include packing assistance, designed to make your life easier.